qrvey/partner-portal/website/blog/2020-03-30-qsnewsflash.md

 <h2 style="color:#FF8143"> Sample App
 </h2>

-We are diligently working on developing a sample application to showcase all of the features Qrvey Composer offers and how to use them effortlessly.
+We are diligently working on developing a sample application to showcase all of the features Qrvey platform offers and how to use them effortlessly.
 It is currently available on demand.
+Contact us at  help@qrvey.com to receive it.

 <h2 style="color:#FF8143"> Partner Portal: New Look & Content </h2>
 Partner Portal has a whole new look and features, including a list of popular articles.